liquidev/euwren/README.md

 be the fastest of wrappers, it's not the primary goal.
 It's the end user experience that really counts.

+euwren is still WIP, so not all features are implemented.
+Those that are unavailable are marked with `(NYI)`.

 ## Features

 - Syntactically simple